Instantly Clean Messy Data with the TRIM Function in Excel

 =PROPER(TRIM(A2))

-• After pasting from emails, websites, or PDFs
+• After pasting data from emails, websites, or PDFs

-• When VLOOKUP/MATCH formulas do not yield the expected results because of hidden spaces within cells
+• When VLOOKUP or MATCH formulas fail because of hidden spaces

-• When cleaning results from form submissions or surveys
+• When cleaning form submissions or imported CRM data

 =SUBSTITUTE(TRIM(A2), CHAR(160), "")